 core/shell Qdots with varying shell thickness and connecting the components by

-In collaboration with Oleg Gang (BNL), we demonstrated control of
+In collaboration with Dr. Oleg Gang (CFN-BNL), we demonstrated control of

-photoluminescence in plasmonic Qdot heterodimers composed of Qdots linked with
+photoluminescence in plasmonic Qdot heterodimers and core shell nanoclusters composed of Qdots linked with

 2. Hybrid Nanomaterials for Biosensing